brimdata/brimcap/docs/Custom-Brimcap-Config.md

 3. To ensure [rules](https://suricata.readthedocs.io/en/latest/rules/)
 are kept current, the Brim app invokes the bundled "Suricata Updater" once each time it is opened.
 However, in a custom configuration, no attempt is made to trigger updates on your behalf.
-You may choose to to periodically run your `suricata-update` manually or consider a scheduled mechanism such as `cron`.
+You may choose to periodically run your `suricata-update` manually or consider a scheduled mechanism such as `cron`.

 ## Example Configuration